n00btube/sm-energy-sizing/README.md

 This hex tweak can now be incorporated in the patch generator’s output, too.

-# Patches

-## Single Tank Increase at Pickup
+## Original patch: Single Tank Increase at Pickup

 Instead of a complete refill, regular energy tank pickups only add one tank worth to Samus’s current energy.

 This patch is named `single-tank` and uses free space at $84:FFF0.

-## Reserve Tanks Aren’t Empty at Pickup
+## Original patch: Reserve Tanks Aren’t Empty at Pickup

-There are two options rolled into this patch.
+There are two options rolled into this patch, named `reserve`.
 In both cases, nstead of reserve tanks being completely empty, they will contain energy.
 The only question is, how much?